 What Does Lion's Mane Do to the Brain?

-When it comes to nerve regrowth, lion’s mane extracts are unparalleled, according to research.
+When it comes to nerve regrowth and nerve regeneration, lion’s mane extracts are unparalleled, according to research.
 A study published in the Journal of Restorative Medicine examined the neurological activity of Hericium erinaceus.

 The results suggest that the bioactive compounds found in lion’s mane (especially hericenones and erinacines) appear to have neuro-protective and neuro-regenerative properties.